TheSantacloud/blog/content/posts/GMs are like DJs.md

 - **GMs are more interactive** - We all know that annoying person that comes up to the DJ to request a song- That's the norm for GMs.
 Players do things, and we have to respond to them constantly.
 Doing anything other than that and you put on your conductor hat for the railroad show.
 - **DJs have way more standard tools** - while there's a plethora of GM tools out there, none of them are the state-of-the-art tool that lets us seamlessly transition from the prep stage to the execution stage.
 That's not for a lack of trying.
 I think it's because every GM tells stories differently, and because GMing styles change for each party.
 - **GMs operate on multiple mediums** - the DJ has the magical domain of sound to master, but a GM has to coordinate between multiple medium such as storytelling, music, lighting, props, minis, terrain, tactics, tracking - this is not to say that the DJs job is simpler, it's just that a good GM is required to be a jack-of-all-trades, but a master of none, while the DJ optimizes for mastery over a specific domain - and within it they can excel at different sub-domain (such as improvisational skills, mixing, etc)
-## Prep for flexibility - GMing, the DJ-way
+## Top lesson: Prep for flexibility - GMing, the DJ-way

-This is absolutely my main takeaway here - **Prep for flexibility**.
-DJs optimize their entire workflow and prep to be able to either press play and "chill" in some moments, and provide themselves with the right tools and agenda to improvise, adapt and make the music flexible to the event at any given moment in time - given everything that's going on.
-This is the main takeaway for me.
+This is my main takeaway here - **Prep for flexibility**.
+DJs optimize their entire prep to be able to utilize their skills and knowledge **during the event**.
 They *could* fall in love with their sets and **just press play**, but in so doing - **they would be worst DJs for it**.

-I think that this is what [Sly Flourish](https://slyflourish.com/lazydm/) is always trying to convey in his (incredible) books [Return of the Lazy Dungeon Master](https://shop.slyflourish.com/products/return-of-the-lazy-dungeon-master), and its supplements (and a lot of other GMs all throughout YouTube).
+I think I understand what [Sly Flourish](https://slyflourish.com/lazydm/) tries to convey in his (incredible) books [Return of the Lazy Dungeon Master](https://shop.slyflourish.com/products/return-of-the-lazy-dungeon-master), and its supplements (and a lot of other GMs all throughout YouTube).
 In them, he explains on how to prep "Secrets & Clues" - a list of things that the players *might* find, but the nature of them finding out is unknown to you yet.
-This promotes active listening by the GM - and lets the GM "complete" incredible stories that by stitching them **directly** as effect for the PCs actions.
+This promotes active listening by the GM - and lets the GM "complete" incredible stories that by stitching them **directly** as effect for the PCs actions **within the session**.

 As we speak I'm looking at a picture framed by one of my players of a map I made that the party managed to pickpocket out of a random train conductor while they were trying to search for keys to a cabin.
 I remember this moment very vividly, and apparently so did they.
 I had the map of the train, and they *might have* found out about it, given the right circumstance - and out of their own ingenuity they manifested something.
 I don't know about you, but to me - **this is magic**.

-We can prep a theme, a storyline, some general story beats and potential scenes - but not prep in a restrictive way.
+We can prep a theme, a storyline, some general story beats and potential scenes - but all in a way that sets us up for a **better game** rather than a **better sterile story**.
 ### Don't fall in-love with your prep

 We’ve all been to weddings where the DJ played a song nobody danced to, leaving us wondering "[but why?](https://media1.giphy.com/media/v1.Y2lkPTc5MGI3NjExbWpuMTBscDdtNTl4b2JiMTZ0amZ4NzB1anJ1eDFpajh3MjVwMTFxbSZlcD12MV9pbnRlcm5hbF9naWZfYnlfaWQmY3Q9Zw/s239QJIh56sRW/giphy.gif)".
 GMs do the same - we craft amazing story arcs that players ignore in favor of chatting with a random NPC.
 My wedding DJ emphasized flexibility: the playlist wasn't final; they'd have to read the room.
 They taught me not to fall in love with the prep, but to fall in love with the experience.

 Let's take from a recent experience: I prepped like hell, and used my experience not to assume what the party will do, but what they definitely wont do.
 And they went ahead and did just that.
 They chose to become drug dealers working for the crime boss who just sent two goons to kill them.
 And that was one of the best sessions we had.

-I often find myself "falling in-love" with my creation during the prep stage and can't wait to get it going so that we can play out my ideas.
-Sometimes it works, and it's great and everybody has a good time.
+I often find myself "falling in-love" with my creation during the prep stage and can't wait to get it going so that we can play out my ideas, and I get excited to play it out.
+But it's not about me.
 Just like DJs we should realize that great sessions aren't ones we just "press play" and let the narrative unfold - they're dynamic and engaging.
-If you want to play your own story - write a book (seriously, there are some awesome LitRPG ones - I'm reading [Dungeon Crawler Carl](https://www.goodreads.com/book/show/56791389-dungeon-crawler-carl?from_search=true&from_srp=true&qid=1ZUMMZjl97&rank=1) and it's awesome).
+If you want to play your own story - write a book (seriously, there are some awesome LitRPG ones - I'm currently reading [Dungeon Crawler Carl](https://www.goodreads.com/book/show/56791389-dungeon-crawler-carl?from_search=true&from_srp=true&qid=1ZUMMZjl97&rank=1) and it's awesome).

 ### Flexible stories make for better ones

 Think about a great DJ set.
-Have you ever seen a DJ notice a subtle shift in the crowd - like more people starting to sway or someone mouthing along to a track - and then lean into that vibe?
-Maybe they drop a remix that builds on that moment, and suddenly the whole floor is moving.
+Have you ever seen a DJ notice a subtle shift in the crowd - like more people starting to sway or someone mouthing along to a track - and then lean into the music?
+Maybe they play a remix that builds on that moment, and suddenly the whole floor starts moving.
 That kind of energy doesn't come from sticking to a playlist - it comes from listening, responding, and building something _with_ the crowd, not just _at_ them.

 Game mastering works the same way.

 Can you recall a moment when someone really listened and responded to what you said?
 It feels great, doesn’t it?
 When you give that to your players, their engagement grows - and so does yours.
-That feedback loop creates the best kind of play: the kind that sticks in your memory for years.
-Everyone feels like they have a stake in this epic tale.
-Like the world is alive, and their creativity shapes it. **They don’t have to know it was a prefab element that just happened to click.** It's a win-win; you get to prep epic scenarios and they get to activate and surprise you with better stories that you could have even imagined.
+That feedback loop creates the best kind of play: the kind that makes everyone feel like they have a stake in this epic tale and it makes the world feel more alive.
+And the good news is that **they don’t have to know it was a prefab element that just happened to click.** It's a win-win; you get to prep epic scenarios and they get to activate it in unique ways, and by doing so- surprise you with better stories that you could have even imagined.

-I know, I know... you're probably just sitting there thinking "yeah but you don't understand, my players aren't like that.
+I know, I know... you're probably just sitting there thinking "yeah but my players aren't like that.
 They're passive, and just wait for my narration".
-Some players are naturally more shy/passive than the other - but this doesn't mean that they can't share in the spotlight.
+This doesn't mean that they can't share in the spotlight.
 A simple *directed* "what do you do?" that leads to a skill check that reveals a secret is enough to make their day.
 You will see that this pays dividends over time.
 ### Your prep should serve tools, not only stories

 Think of a DJ's setup.
 They might have a wild-looking deck with pads, knobs, dials, maybe even a drum machine - but the pros don't just have gear to look cool.
 They _know_ exactly what each control does and when to use it.
-If they freeze mid-set, staring at buttons they barely use, the vibe dies.
+If they freeze mid-set, staring at buttons they barely use, the momentum dies.
 Mastery doesn't come from _having_ the tools - it comes from _using_ them, over and over, until they disappear into muscle memory.

 So as discussed, Secrets & Clues and Potential Scenes are great materials for a prep session because it provides you with tools to unravel the world according to your players.
 They can be anything that you want (intrigue, twists, encounters, reveals, and even actual props).

 But you know you best - what do you need that prevents you from being flabbergasted?
 Is it random tables? [oracle dice](https://publishinggoblin.com/products/divination/oracle-dice/)?
 To me it's a printed sensory reminders - so that I remember to describe not only visual things.

 However, from my years of GMing, I've found every GM does things differently.
 You have to build you own way of doing things little by little.
 It constantly changes.
 One day I'll get used to describing multiple senses and something else will replace it (or not).
-It's all about **building proficiency** in **actually** using your tools, rather than have them be there and look pretty.
+It's all about **building proficiency** in **actually using your tools**, rather than have them be there and look pretty.
 Which leads me to-

 ### More tools is not mo' betta- Don't overdo it

-Tools require mastery - remember Technical Proficiency?
+Tools require mastery.
 More tools won't automatically make you better - **running the game will**.
 Look at a DJ’s deck: it's not huge, but each button serves a purpose they fully understand.
 I also guarantee you that they even remember when (and for how much) they bought each and every device in their deck.

-You should respect your tools, by knowing them intimately.
-There is no substitute for experience, and it's gained only by doing the thing; not by reading about it, or "optimizing" your workflow.
-Remember -
+It's easy to dive down into optimizing "the best setup" and waste precious prep time on that - but the truth is that they only way to get to it is incrementally by engraining these tools in your workflow little by little.
+Fewer tools means that you can give your attention to the ones that you do have, and actually understand their purpose.
+Once you establish a base ground - expand and grow, only then will you realize what you're missing and either add it, or create it on your own.

 > "The main thing is to keep the main this the main thing."
 >
 > *From "7 Habits of Highly Effective People" by Stephen Covey*

-Fewer tools means that you can give your attention to the ones that you do have, and actually understand their purpose.
-Once you establish a base ground - expand and grow, only then will you realize what you're missing and either add it, or create it on your own.

 ## Conclusion - Don’t prep to execute a story.
 Prep to _run_ one.

-Great sessions aren't scripted, they're orchestrated—like a DJ mixing live.
-You don't hit "play" on your prep and hope it works.
-You build a toolkit, a vibe, a structure.
+Great sessions aren't scripted, they're orchestrated - like a DJ mixing live.
+You don't hit play on your prep and hope it works.
+You build a toolkit, a structure.
 Then you listen.
 You adapt.

 If you've read my other posts, you know I’m a bit of a tool freak.
 I love building systems that work the way I think.
-That’s why this DJ analogy hit me so hard: it explained _why_ I build GM tools the way I do.
+That’s why this analogies are so interesting to me: they help me understand _why_ I build tools the way I do, and provided my with deeper understanding on the ones that I use right now.

-There's a gap between prep mode and session mode—and the tools to bridge it just don’t exist yet.
-So I’m building them.
-And maybe, if any of this resonated with you, you should be too.

-Onwards and upwards, this has been my first blog posting about something non-technical.
+this has been my first blog posting about something non-technical.
 Hope it helped you like it did me!
+Onwards and upwards.